MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/using-externally-hosted-games-servers-with-playfab.md

 Finally, a few pieces of advice for those who haven’t worked extensively with server hosting:

-- Make sure you always have enough available capacity in *each* Region to manage your peak load.
+- Make sure you always have enough available capacity in *each* region to manage your peak load.
 If you’re planning user acquisition campaigns, make sure to take that into account and calculate that peak accordingly. **GSPs** vary pretty widely in how long they take to get new servers set up, ranging from minutes in some highly automated services to weeks in those requiring manual setup.
 - To help with that planning, use a server monitoring service which tracks **CPU**, **memory**, and **disk usage**, and track closely on how those metrics change as you try different play modes and increased player numbers.
 Hit this hard with as many real-world tests as you can, and continue to monitor it post-launch, as players will surprise you by finding corner cases you didn’t plan for.
 The more accurately you can track this, the more efficient you can be with your total server need.
-- Once you’ve got that usage per player figured out, don’t target your numbers higher than **80%** usage.
+- Once you’ve got that usage-per-player figured out, don’t target your numbers higher than **80%** usage.
 Spikes as more players at a time than normal hit high-cost sections of the game will drive you up into the danger zone, and could potentially impact performance.
-Planning to have some *overhead* always available helps to prevent issues when that occurs.
+Planning to have some overhead *always* available helps to prevent issues when that occurs.